aws/amazon-documentdb-odbc-driver/src/markdown/setup/developer-guide.md

 ### Windows
 OpenCppCoverage is used to generate code coverage for windows, for more information check it in the official (documentation)[https://github.com/OpenCppCoverage/OpenCppCoverage]

+## Versioning

+1. To set the version of the ODBC driver, update the `src/ODBC_DRIVER_VERSION.txt` file with the appropriate version.
+1. To set the version of the JDBC drvier to download and embed, update the `src/JDBC_DRIVER_VERSION.txt` file to the appropriate version.